 If you’re going to be camping on flat, dry ground for a short period, your options are pretty open.
 You can consider more spacious dome-shaped tents.

 Another thing to think about is the strength of the frame and the tent’s fabric you choose.
-Blizzard poles will be essential if you’re camping in windy, freezing temperatures for more than a few days.
-If you’re planning on taking your tent up a mountain, you won’t need as many flaps, pockets, or gear.
+For example, blizzard poles will be essential if you’re camping in windy, freezing temperatures for more than a few days.
+On the other hand, if you’re planning on taking your tent up a mountain, you won’t need as many flaps, pockets, or gear.

-Wherever your adventure, it’s essential to make sure your cold-weather tent is made with fabric that has been treated with a long-lasting, water-repellent coating.
+Wherever your adventure, it’s essential to ensure your cold-weather tent is made with fabric that has been treated with a long-lasting, water-repellent coating.

 The ALPS Extreme tent is a freestanding aluminum pole tent.
 This tent has a structure that is very strong and sturdy.
 There is a 3-pole design that gives a frame to protect you from extreme weather elements.
 In addition, the polyester fly and floor have a coating for a high level of waterproofing.